Contributing Guide for the Tinkerbell

 Pull requests are the best way to propose changes to the codebase.
 We use GitHub flow and everything happens through pull requests.
 We welcome your pull requests; to make it simple, here are the steps to contribute:

-- Fork the repo you’re updating and create your branch from master.
+- Fork the repo you’re updating and create your branch from main.

 - If you’ve added code that should be tested, add tests.

 - If you’ve changed APIs, update the documentation.

 - Ensure the test suite passes.

 - Issue that pull request!